CloudSecurityAlliance/gsd-tools/gsd-analysis/README.md

 # GSD Analysis

 The primary goal of this analysis is to understand the data sources, structure, and counts of the Global Security Database ([GSD](https://github.com/cloudsecurityalliance/gsd-database#gsd-repos)).

+- **Depends on:** _None_

 ## Replication